Positive, proactive professionals who care about your kids as much as you do.

 Additionally, you can expect an Adventure Nanny to seek:

-- $30-$35 per hour (rates vary with specifications of role, expectations, and geographical location)
+- A minimum of $30-$35 per hour (rates vary with specifications of role, expectations, and geographical location)

 - Benefits: health insurance and/or healthcare stipend, paid time off, sick time, and other standard professional benefits